Successful marketers know how to go the extra mile when promoting their brands, products, and services.

 Loyal customers will spend more money.
 But you need to make sure all your offers are transparent if you want to be perceived as trustworthy.

-Don’t surprise your customers with any hidden costs or fees when they’re making a transaction.
+This means you shouldn’t surprise your customers with any hidden costs or fees when they’re making a transaction.

 Anytime someone buys something from you, they trust you with their personal information, such as their credit card numbers.

-Recent studies show that credit card fraud has become a growing concern in the United States.
+Studies show that credit card fraud has become a growing concern in the United States.

 Customers won’t trust you with sensitive information if you can’t convince them your company is trustworthy.
 You need to take the proper steps to protect your customers’ information and understand the elements that add credibility to your website.